solenya-group/solenya/README.md

 For this reason, many people eventually adopt the strategy of using a separate state management library.
 The problem here is that your type 1 component is fractured: there's the state management parts, the view parts, and then some boilerplate to connect the parts.
 Aside from being unpleasantly verbose, this hampers reusability.

-Pickle is designed for building high-level type '1' components.
+Solenya is designed for building high-level type '1' components.
 This means you can cleanly organise your application into meaningful, reusable, high-level chunks.
 So for example, you could have a component for a login, a component for a paged table, or a component for an address.
 And you can compose components to any scale: in fact your root component will represent your entire application.

 Each component's view is a pure function of its state, so within each component we get a high degree of separation of the application logic/state and the view.
-In fact, for any pickle application, you can strip out its views, and the core structure of the application remains in tact.
+In fact, for any solenya application, you can strip out its views, and the core structure of the application remains in tact.
 Writing a component means thinking about its state and state transitions first, and its views second.
-This approach makes pickle components innately serializable.
-So another way to think about pickle components is that they represent the serializable parts of your application, that you might want to load and save from and to local storage or the server.
+This approach makes solenya components innately serializable.
+So another way to think about solenya components is that they represent the serializable parts of your application, that you might want to load and save from and to local storage or the server.
 Anyway, time to see some code.

 # First Code Sample

-Here's a counter component in pickle:
+Here's a counter component in solenya:

 ```typescript
 export class Counter extends Component